Avneet-Chahal/Smart-Media-Analysis-Agent/README.md

 The video transcript contains timestamps that allow users to navigate directly to the corresponding position in the video.

-4.5 AI Agent Chat
+4.5 🤖 AI Agent Chat

 Students can ask questions about their uploaded educational material.

-Example:
+Example
 User:
 What is polymorphism?